AH&MRC Human Research Ethics Committee

 - Keeping Research On Track

 The AH&MRC HREC operates in accordance with the following Standard Operating Procedures and Terms of Reference

-The AH&MRC Guidelines for Research into Aboriginal Health Key Principles must be read before submitting an application.
+The AH&MRC Ethical Guidelines: Key Principles (2020) V2 must be read before submitting an application.

 What happens after you submit an application?